UPDATE: Louisiana abortion ban back in effect. Judge lifts block.

 Judge Ethel Simms Julien also chose to not extend the block that was allowing Louisiana’s abortion clinics to remain open.
 The state’s 3 abortion clinics must now close their doors until the case can be heard in Baton Rouge.

-“I think today’s judge got it right,” said Landry in a video posted to his office’s Facebook page.
+“I think today’s judge got it right,” said Landry in a post-hearing interview.
 “These folks have been venue shopping … This action will be brought into Baton Rouge.
-We certainly intend to continue to defend the laws of the state and to enforce these laws. … A law is always presumed to be constitutional until a court rules otherwise.”
+We certainly intend to continue to defend the laws of the state and to enforce these laws. … A law, a statute, is always presumed to be constitutional until a court rules otherwise.”

+The Center for Reproductive Rights (CRR) says they plan to ask the new court in Baton Rouge to once again block the bans as soon as possible.
+Jenny Ma, Senior Staff Attorney at the Center for Reproductive Rights responded to the decision by saying, “Today’s ruling was on a technicality, and did not touch the merits of this case.
+I am personally devastated for patients in Louisiana who are now panicking trying to figure out how to get care.
+But to be clear, this case is by no means over.
+We’re just starting the legal battle to get the ban blocked again.
+Since Roe fell last month, abortion services have ceased in nine other states, and that number is continuing to grow.
+With every state that bans abortion, the distance patients in the south have to travel grows exponentially.
+So losing access in Louisiana, even for a day, is contributing to a growing health crisis not only for people in Louisiana but across the south.

+After the hearing, Lift Louisiana made the following statement: “Today, a New Orleans judge agreed with the state on a procedural issue, and ruled that abortion providers must challenge Louisiana’s confusing trigger ban in East Baton Rouge Parish.
+The temporary restraining order, which prevented the trigger ban from going into effect, has expired.

 NEW ORLEANS (WGNO) — On Friday morning, the hearing began for the Abortion Lawsuit vs. AG Jeff Landry.
 Orleans Parish Civil District Court Judge Ethel Simms Julien is presiding over this case.